TUM-VT/FleetPy/docs/2_input_data.md

 <!-- Yunfei: should we specify the data format here? -->
 ### Data Specification

-A routable network consists of nodes and edges.
-Vehicles travel along edges, which contain the travel information and nodes are the connections between these edges and represent the positions in the network, where different edges can be chosen as next part of the route.
-Hence, they usually represent junctions of a street network.
+A routable network consists of *nodes* and *edges*.
+Vehicles travel along *edges* containing the travel information. *Edges*, are defined as the connections between *nodes*, which represent the positions in the network, where different *edges* can be chosen as the next part of the route.
+Hence, *nodes* usually represent junctions/intersections of a street network.

 ```diff
 - IMPORTANT: the network definition assumes that node indices are numbered from 0..|N-1|!
 ```

-In the following, the columns of the network data files are described.
-Please refer to documentation/Data_Directory_Structure.md for the correct placement of the respective files.
+In the following contents, the columns of different network data files are described.

 #### nodes.csv